fmvaldezg/storytelling_maplibre_workshop/index.md

 You may not feel totally comfortable using GitHub – this is okay.
 As with any skill, using Jekyll and GitHub Pages takes practice.
 In this workshop, we want you to understand and get familiar with some of the workflows and terminology so that you are equipped to experiment on your own.

-### You can view the GitHub repository for this Jekyll site at:
+### You can view the interactive map from this demo at:
 [https://github.com/ubc-lib-geo/gis-workshop-waml-template](https://github.com/ubc-lib-geo/gis-workshop-waml-template){:target="_blank"}

 ### Schedule